 But the best part of Steam, and to be fair, all the other PC Gaming stores is the sales.
-Admittedly they have gotten less crazy over the years, but you can find some crazy deals around Christmas and the like, so get your wishlist full of everything you can’t afford, and ride that train to the next major holiday- see if you can grab a bargain.
+Admittedly they have gotten less crazy over the years, but you can find some crazy deals around Christmas and the like, so get your wish-list full of everything you can’t afford, and ride that train to the next major holiday- see if you can grab a bargain.

-And dont forget Humble Bundle, you can buy multiple games and, here’s the kicker, you can pay whatever you want!
+And don’t forget Humble Bundle, you can buy multiple games and, here’s the kicker, you can pay whatever you want!
 Although, dont do that, its for charity so your supporting a good cause and often getting multiple games at a time, it’s the sole reason I have so many games on Steam that Im probably never going to get around to playing.

 Some genres just really lend themselves to PC, and while its probably unrealistic for me to call them hidden, there may be games you previously couldn’t play, take Real Time Strategy games, sure there’s some on consoles, but this type of game was meant for PC, and only by playing them on PC do you get the most out of them.

-The same can be said for MMORPG games, take world of warcraft, such a behemoth of a game, but only possible on PC really, use extra macro pads to execute complicated commands, your PS5 won’t be able to you here.
+The same can be said for MMORPG games, take World of Warcraft, such a behemoth of a game, but only possible on PC really, use extra macro pads to execute complicated commands, your PS5 won’t be able to you here.

 There’s a couple of important numbers that PC brings the potential to have higher, these numbers being Frames per second, and resolution, these days, console games are proud to be running at 30FPS, which is… okay.
 But how about 120FPS?
 I don’t need to tell you that one of those numbers is bigger than the other.

 Resolution is the other, and while consoles are getting there, the Xbox can now play certain games at 4K which I’m sure is nice, but how about 8k? how about 16k?
-Both possible- but it’s an honourable mention that supposedly 8K has been surrounding the PS5, which… I’ll believe it when I see it.
+Both possible- but it’s an honorable mention that supposedly 8K has been surrounding the PS5, which… I’ll believe it when I see it.